Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Introduction

-Moreover, even for $\mathrm{U}(1)$-symmetric London systems it has been demonstrated that the phase transition can be first order if the system has several components.
-Namely, in Ref.~\onlinecite{PhysRevB.93.054524}, it was found that if one takes a model with $U(1)^N$ symmetry and breaks the symmetry explicitly to $\mathrm{U}(1)$ by adding Josephson terms, there is a tricritical point and there appears a first-order transition (see also Ref.~\onlinecite{galteland2016current}).
-Since there is only one phase transition in $\mathrm{U}(1)$ systems, and only one type of proliferation of directed loops with short range interaction, the form of this interaction is important, in contrast to the usual assumption in duality mappings.
-In the directed-loops model, directly modifying the short-range interaction potential by adding short-range attractive parts has also been shown to under certain conditions lead to a first-order phase transition.\cite{Meier2015}
+Moreover, even for $\mathrm{U}(1)$-symmetric London systems it has been demonstrated that the phase transition can be discontinuous if the system has several components.
+Namely, in Ref.~\onlinecite{Sellin2016}, it was found that if one takes a model with $\mathrm{U}(1)^N$ symmetry and breaks the symmetry explicitly to $\mathrm{U}(1)$ by adding Josephson terms, there is a tricritical point and there appears a discontinuous transition (see also Ref.~\onlinecite{Galteland2016c}).
+Since there is only one phase transition in a $\mathrm{U}(1)$ system, and only one type of directed loop with short-range interaction that can proliferate, the existence of a tricritical point shows that the form of this interaction is important, in contrast to the usual assumption in duality mappings.
+In the directed-loops model, directly modifying the short-range interaction potential by adding short-range attractive parts has also been shown to lead to a discontinuous transition under certain conditions.\cite{Meier2015}

-The origin of the first-order phase transitions in multicomponent systems is still poorly understood.
-It remains an outstanding open question whether there exist multicomponent gauge theories with Abelian gauge fields that have continuous phase transitions, or if such theories can be generically ruled out or ruled out for a class of models.
-This motivated the recent works that have embarked on renormalization-group studies of theories with higher $N$.\cite{Fejos2016, Fejos2017, nogueira2013deconfined, ihrig2019abelian} Exploration of related questions in a more formal framework is carried out in Ref.~\onlinecite{gorbenko2018walking}.
+The origin of the discontinuous phase transitions in multicomponent systems is still poorly understood.
+It remains an outstanding open question whether there exist multicomponent gauge theories with Abelian gauge fields that have continuous phase transitions or if such theories can be generically ruled out or ruled out for a class of models.
+This motivated recent works that have embarked on renormalization group studies of theories with higher $N$.\cite{Fejos2016, Fejos2017, Nogueira2013, Ihrig2019} Exploration of related questions in a more formal framework is carried out in Ref.~\onlinecite{Gorbenko2018}.

+Importantly, at strong intercomponent coupling gauge theories have been shown to have multiple phase transitions and to form new phases with so-called composite order, which in the context of two-component bosonic lattice systems are also called paired phases.\cite{Babaev2002, Babaev2004b, Smorgrav2005b, Kuklov2006, Kuklov2008b, Bojesen2014a, Svistunov2015} These new phases occur when the phase transition splits into two: at lower temperature the phase sum of all the components disorders, the Meissner effect disappears, and the system enters a phase with order only in phase differences between components.
+Recently, an observation of a related phase was reported above the superconducting transition in a $\mathrm{U}(1)\times Z_2$ superconductor.\cite{Grinenko2021}